Add to your Claude Code skills

 Plan-then-execute forgets.
 SDD remembers — but most SDD frameworks bury that value under agent swarms, dashboards, and ceremony that costs more tokens than it saves.

-SPEC.md at repo root survives context resets.§B entry; classes
+SPEC.md at repo root survives context resets.
+It is

-of bug become §V invariants the spec never forgets.That's the whole pitch.
+of bug become §V invariants the spec never forgets.And one rule that keeps it from bloating into the frameworks it replaces:

 | cmd | job |